VictorT-GitHub/Becode_StarTup/README.md

 Parameters in [square brackets] are all optional.
 Cannot change the password or the id.
-Automatically selects the current user by his id contained in his authentification cookie.
+Automatically selects the current user by his id contained in his authentication cookie.

 ### Delete current user profile